Arunprakash-A/Arunprakash-a.github.io/_posts/2024-07-19-Model-Training-Strategies.md

   <img align="center" src="/images/Training-Strategies/1.webp" >
 </p>

 The memory requirement scales linearly if we increase the number of nodes.
 During backpropagation, the activation at the $n-th$ node is consumed first (so it is independent of values in previous nodes).
 So we can drop storing the activation values for the previous nodes to compute the gradients for $n-th$ node.
 What about the gradients for $n-1$ the node?
-Well we need to recompute it!
+Well, we need to recompute it!
 That's the trade-off we make

 It is beautifully illustrated in the animation below.
 <p align="center">